Skip to main content

 |

 The gastric sleeve procedure, more properly called sleeve gastrectomy, is one of the most popular and effective laparoscopic bariatric procedures out there.
 A typical patient can expect to lose 50-60% of their excess weight within the first year after surgery.
-It’s a less expensive alternative to gastric bypass, a more effective alternative to gastric bands or gastric balloons, and has shown to be effective in promoting sustained weight loss.
+It’s a less expensive alternative to gastric bypass, a more effective alternative to gastric bands or gastric balloons, and has been shown to be effective in promoting sustained weight loss.
 Despite this, some patients do report gaining weight after gastric sleeve surgery.
 Gastric sleeve weight gain is a contentious issue, primarily since weight loss was the very reason the patient decided to undergo the procedure in the first place.
 What causes weight gain after gastric sleeve surgery?
 And what can be done about it?

 Is Gaining Weight After Gastric Sleeve Surgery Possible?